apigee/apigeetool-node/README.md

 * deploying an API proxy to Edge,
 * undeploying an API proxy from Edge,
-* deploying Node.js apps to Edge, and
+* deploying Node.js apps to Edge,
-* listing deployed API proxies on Edge.
+* listing deployed API proxies on Edge, and
+* retrieving deployed proxies and apps from Edge.

 You need to be familiar with basic concepts and features of Apigee Edge such as API proxies, organizations, and environments.